707 S Mathews

 Urbana, IL 61801

 Brett Ashley Kaplan received her Ph.D. from the Rhetoric Department at the University of California, Berkeley in 2002 and is now a Professor and Conrad Humanities Scholar in the Program in Comparative and World Literature at the University of Illinois, Urbana-Champaign where she directs the Initiative in Holocaust, Genocide, Memory Studies.
 Her first books, Unwanted Beauty: Aesthetic Pleasure in Holocaust Representation (2007) and Landscapes of Holocaust Postmemory (2011), examine the Shoah’s intersections with art and space.
-Turning to race in art and literature, she has published Jewish Anxiety in the Novels of Philip Roth (2015) and is working on a project tentatively entitled Convergences.
-She is the editor of the forthcoming Handbook to New Approaches in Cultural Memory Studies and co-editor (with Anthony Russell and Sara Feldman) of the collection in progress, Blewish: Contemporary Black-Jewish Voices.
-Her first novel, Rare Stuff is forthcoming from Spuyten Duyvil and she is at work on a second novel, Vandervelde Downs.
-She teaches classes in Jewish American Literature in Dialogue with U.S. Minority Cultures, Literary Responses to the Holocaust, Introduction to Theory, Introduction to Holocaust, Genocide, Memory Studies, and single author/auteur classes on J.M.
-Coetzee, Philip Roth, Woody Allen, Marguerite Duras and Alain Resnais.
+Turning to race in art and literature, she has published Jewish Anxiety in the Novels of Philip Roth (2015).
+She is the editor of Critical Memory Studies: New Approaches (Bloomsbury, 2023) and co-editor (with Anthony Russell and Sara Feldman) of the collection in progress, Blewish: Contemporary Black-Jewish Voices.
+Her first novel, Rare Stuff was published by Spuyten Duyvil in 2022, and she is at work on a second novel, Vandervelde Downs.
+She teaches classes in Jewish American Literature in Dialogue with U.S. Minority Cultures, Literary Responses to the Holocaust, Introduction to Theory, Introduction to Holocaust, Genocide, Memory Studies, Memory and Objects, and single author/auteur classes on J.M.
+Coetzee, Philip Roth, Marguerite Duras and Alain Resnais.

 Holocaust art and literature

 Jewish American literature

 race and ethnicity in contemporary visual and performance art